Where cigarettes and tobacco products were sold in their heyday

 Most newsagents also sold the more popular cigarette brands alongside their newspapers and magazines, as did pubs alongside their drinks.

-However, newsagents and pubs did not carry anywhere near the same range of stocks as did the specialist tobacconists.
+However, newsagents and pubs did not carry anywhere near the same range of stocks as the specialist tobacconists.

 Cigarette sales in grocery shops